sffjunkie/rich-ascii/README.md

 │ 255 │ 0xFF │ Latin Small Letter Y With Diaeresis   │                                               │
 └─────┴──────┴───────────────────────────────────────┴───────────────────────────────────────────────┘
 ```

+It also supports highlighting a specific item by passing the number to highlight either as a decimal of a hexadecimal number.

+You can also control the style of the table with the following options

+    --style           = The style of the text
+    --title-style     = The style of the table title
+    --header-style    = The style of the table header
+    --highlight-style = The style of the highlighted row

+See the [Rich dcoumentation](https://rich.readthedocs.io/en/stable/style.html) for details on how to specify a style.

 Uses the [rich](https://rich.readthedocs.io/en/latest/) library for the fancy table formattting.